Biggerwad/Biggerwad/README.md

 ### Hi there, I'm Daniel Wesey👋

-A software developer and I love writing clean and maintainable code.
+A software Engineer and I love writing clean and maintainable code.
 Find out more about me & feel free to connect with me here:

 - 🔭 I’m currently working on web-applications
 - 💬 working towards my big Dreams